Quilted Christmas Table Runner Tutorial

 Trim the backing and batting to be even with the quilt top.

-Step 4 – Make the Binding
+Step 4 – Add the Binding to Complete Your Quilted Christmas Table Runner

 To create the binding, cut 3 strips 2.5″ wide by the width of the fabric.
 Join them together with a diagonal seam and press.